wp-plugins/iframe-embed-for-momentme/readme.txt

 As we have developed this plugin to make your life easier that’s why we have made the process to use this plugin very simple.
 To embed IFRAME code of Moment.me on a particular post, open the post to edit.
 Now you can see a Moment.me icon on the tool bar of Visual format of editor.
 Once you will click on that icon, that will ask you to enter a URL.
 Copy the URL (link) of the moments which you want to embed in post and paste the URL in quick edit box.
 Click on “Insert” to get the [mframe] tag with URL in the post.
 Done, now you can save or publish the post on your blog and you can see the moment embedded .
 Repeat this procedure to embed another moment on your blog post or page thru IFRAME embed code.

+Visit the plugin page (http://moment.me/embed) to read more about it.

 == Screenshots ==